evanwill/openrefine-b/content/3-demo.md

 Applying Text Filter, Facets, or Sort are means to fluidly subset your data, changing your view of it.
 These do not make any changes to data directly.
+You can apply multiple filters and facets at the same time to build a more complex set of conditions for your subset.

 - <span class="term">Text Filter</span>
+    - invert, reset
 - <span class="term">Facet</span>
     - "Text facet"
+        - include, invert, reset
-        - include / invert
+        - sort by name / count
-        - sort by, choices
+        - choices
     - "Customized facets" > "Facet by blank"
 - <span class="term">Sort</span>
     - Sort will add "Sort" menu at the top of the table, near the "rows" options.
 This indicates the sort is applied to your view.
 However, it is only a *view*, the data has not been changed.